 Read on to learn how to save water outside (be sure to also check out our tips for reducing your energy use), and take our Water Footprint Calculator to find out how much water you use directly and indirectly each day.

 Lawns and Gardens

-- Turn your sprinklers off when rain is expected, and get a rain sensor if you have automatic sprinklers.
+- Turn your sprinklers off when rain is expected, and set up a system with rain/moisture sensors if you have automatic sprinklers.